Antisemitism in Islam: Reconciliation efforts

 In Western countries, some Islamic groups and individual Muslims have made efforts to reconcile with the Jewish community through dialogue and to oppose antisemitism.
-For instance, in Britain there is the group Muslims Against Anti-Semitism.
+For instance, in Britain, there is the group Muslims Against Antisemitism.
 Islamic studies scholar Tariq Ramadan has been outspoken against antisemitism, stating: "In the name of their faith and conscience, Muslims must take a clear position so that a pernicious atmosphere does not take hold in the Western countries.
 Nothing in Islam can legitimize xenophobia or the rejection of a human being due to his/her religious creed or ethnicity.
-One must say unequivocally, with force, that anti-Semitism is unacceptable and indefensible."
-Mohammad Khatami, former president of Iran, declared antisemitism to be a "Western phenomena", having no precedents in Islam and stating the Muslims and Jews had lived harmoniously in the past.
+One must say unequivocally, with force, that antisemitism is unacceptable and indefensible."
+Mohammad Khatami, former president of Iran, declared antisemitism to be a "Western phenomenon", having no precedents in Islam, and stating the Muslims and Jews had lived harmoniously in the past.
 An Iranian newspaper stated that there has been hatred and hostility in history, but conceded that one must distinguish Jews from Zionists.

 In North America, the Council on American-Islamic Relations has spoken against some antisemitic violence, such as the 2006 Seattle Jewish Federation shooting.
 According to the Anti-Defamation League, CAIR has also been affiliated with antisemitic organizations such as Hamas and Hezbollah.

-The Saudi mufti, Shaykh Abd al-Aziz Bin Baz, gave a fatwa ruling that negotiating peace with Israel is permissible, as is the cist to Jerusalem by Muslims.
+The Saudi mufti, Shaykh Abd al-Aziz Bin Baz, gave a fatwa ruling that negotiating peace with Israel is permissible, as is the pilgrimage to Jerusalem by Muslims.
 He specifically said:

 The Prophet made absolute peace with the Jews of Medina when he went there as an immigrant.
 That did not entail any love for them or amiability with them.
 But the Prophet dealt with them, buying from them, talking to them, calling them to God and Islam.
 When he died, his shield was mortgaged to a Jew, for he had mortgaged it to buy food for his family.

 Martin Kramer considers that as "an explicit endorsement of normal relations with Jews".